ministryofjustice/hmpps-prepare-a-case-e2e/docs/adr/0001-testing-famework.md

 The project requires a robust, scalable, and modern end-to-end (E2E) testing framework to validate the integrity of user flows and system interactions.
 This decision is informed by the following factors:

 1. **Existing End-to-End Codebase:**
-   A current E2E testing project within the organization uses Playwright, offering reusable components and code snippets.
+   A current E2E testing project within the organisation uses Playwright, offering reusable components and code snippets.
 Leveraging this codebase reduces the effort required to build a new testing framework from scratch.

 2. **Industry Recognition:**
    Playwright is a modern testing framework that supports multiple browsers and devices, including Chromium, Firefox, and WebKit.
 It is well-suited for testing complex front-end and back-end interactions.
-Furthermore, Playwright is listed on the organization's tech radar, indicating alignment with strategic technology initiatives and future-proofing.
+Furthermore, Playwright is listed on the organisation's tech radar, indicating alignment with strategic technology initiatives and future-proofing.

 3. **Ease of Use and Maintenance:**
    Playwright provides developer-friendly features, such as auto-waiting, built-in test runners, and detailed trace viewer debugging.
 Its robust API allows for consistent test execution and simplified maintenance.